NoaBar/noabar.github.io/index.md

 # Noah Beerova
 Social worker at the core.

 Gets exaited when realizing that a current status/situation can get better.

-Strives for a simple, useful and usable client centered solutions.
+Strives for a simple, useful and usable human centered solutions.

 Contraception Quiz